nicopaez/bdd_git_k8s/README.md

 This workshop requires participantes to prepare their machines with the following software:

-* Git
+* Git client
+* GitLab (free) account
 * Docker Desktop (docker-engine, docker-compose and kubectl)
 * Visual Studio Code
 * Zoom.us

-Additionally participant will need a GitLab account.
+During the workshop each participant will decide to work with Ruby (v2.5.7) or Java (8) so the corresponding development tools will be requiered.

 In case of any doubts please contact me (nicopaez_at_computer_dot_org)